ear2earGrin/legaldocs/Service Contract PeakShift - interviewer.md

 ### Art.
 9. Methodology of payment
 1. The CLIENT shall repay the SERVICE PROVIDER in the form of the cryptocurrency "Bitcoin".
-2. The amount of Bitcoin received will be calculated as the equivalent of  {{provider_fee}} USD in accordance with the daily exchange rate of Bitcoin to dollar, listed on coinmarketcap.com.
+2. The amount of Bitcoin received will be calculated as the equivalent of  {{provider_fee}} USD in accordance with the current exchange rate of Bitcoin to dollar at the time of sending, listed on coinmarketcap.com.
 All prices are exclusive VAT.
 3. The CLIENT shall repay the SERVICE PROVIDER in a maximum of 14 days after the service has been completed and the information gathered by SERVICE PROVIDER transfered to the CLIENT as agreed upon in Art.7 of this contract.

+*Set amount per interview (first 30 mins, but not less than 20 min), then X equivalent of {{PROVIDER_FEE}} USD in accordance with the current exchange rate of Bitcoin to dollar  per minute, up to a maximum of {{MAX_INTERVIEW_TIME}} minutes.
+Maximum amount of interviews one can do : 100 you make a request for 10 interviews to do 10 interviews.
+APPROVAL for ..
+1,5,10,25,50 Due time to complete the interview.
+If they dont do the 5 interviews in 14 days they lose the 5 approval.  they get payed for only what was done.
+To give them Approval for one by e-mail and then more if need be.*

 ### Art.10.
 Proof of payment
 PROVIDER shall issue a proof of the received cryptocurrency as stated in Art.7.5. of this contract.